CME information and disclosures

 To see contributor disclosures related to this article, hover over this reference:

 Physicians may earn CME/MOC credit by searching for an answer to a clinical question on our platform, reading content in this article that addresses that question, and completing an evaluation in which they report the question and the impact of what has been learned on clinical practice.

 AMBOSS designates this Internet point-of-care activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 For answers to questions about AMBOSS CME, including how to redeem CME/MOC credit, see "Tips and Links" at the bottom of this article.

 Intraosseous (IO) access is an alternative route for administering medications, fluids, and blood products when peripheral or central venous access is not readily available.
 A large bore needle is passed through the bone cortex into the intramedullary space.
 Fluids and medications delivered through the IO needle are rapidly absorbed in the intramedullary sinusoids and delivered centrally.
 IO access is indicated whenever resuscitation is deleted by unsuccessful or difficult peripheral IV access.
 It is especially useful in cardiac arrest, shock, severe dehydration, and extensive burns.
 Multiple anatomic sites can be used for IO placement, and decision will depend on factors such as patient age and accessibility of the site.
-The proximal tibia is the most commonly used site.
-IO needle insertion is most commonly achieved using a semiautomatic insertion system.
+The proximal tibia is the most commonly used site. is most commonly achieved using a semiautomatic insertion system.
 IO access should not be established in a limb with a fracture, infection, burn, or chronic pathologic condition.
-Complications are rare but include IO extravasation and infection.
+Complications are rare but include and infection.